CU at the Zoo

 - You can pick up these free activity sheets from the Visitors window as well (and borrow a pencil!)

-- Get your CU Passport stamped at the Visitors window or back at school after you have finished the animal activity.
+- Get your CU Passport stamped for half an hour for each activity at the Visitors window or back at school after you have finished the animal activity.

 Note: Print double-sided (along the short edge) and in black and white to save resources.